Not Just Another Neck Strap

 Materials used to make the F1 are similar to what you’d find on state-of-the-art expedition gear, where strength-to-weight ratio is critical, and exposure to the elements is no big deal (try that with a fancy leather strap).

-We build them to ridiculously high standards in our shop, right here in the US.
+The F1 is built to ridiculously high standards in our shop, right here in the US.